 Undo and Redo

-The customization options of the undo mechanism in yFiles for HTML include changing the behavior of the built-in undo process, controlling the recording process of changes, and synchronizing your data and the changes made by undo.
+The customization options for the undo mechanism in yFiles for HTML include changing the behavior of the built-in undo process, controlling how changes are recorded, and synchronizing your data with the changes made by undo/redo operations.

-The undo support in yFiles for HTML is managed by the UndoEngine class, which is usually associated with an IGraph instance.
-To obtain the UndoEngine from an IGraph where undo is enabled, use the undoEngine property.
+The undo support in yFiles for HTML is managed by the UndoEngine class, which is typically associated with an IGraph instance.
+To obtain the UndoEngine from an IGraph when undo is enabled, use the undoEngine property.

-Furthermore, you can instruct the UndoEngine to record a sequence of changes and automatically create a single unit thereof over a period of time.
+Furthermore, you can instruct the UndoEngine to record a sequence of changes and automatically create a single unit from them over a period of time.

 The UndoEngine dispatches the following events for each undo unit that it undoes or redoes: